prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/1_reading_x86/lessonplan.md

 This is done in x86 assembly through the use of the compare instruction (`cmp`), the test (`test`) instruction, and the `jump` series of instructions.

-The `jump` series of instructions are usually preceeded by a `cmp` instruction.
+The `jump` series of instructions are usually preceeded by a `cmp` of `test` instruction.
 They are based on the result of the previous compare instruction, and the jump would be  taken based on their (pretty self explainatory) codes.
 There are 4 main `jump` instructions in the jump series.
 They are as such:

 | Code |              Name             |
 |------|-------------------------------|